Alessandra de Rossi: Career

 In 2017, De Rossi co-starred in the romantic comedy film Kita Kita, starring alongside comedian Empoy Marquez.
 The film eventually became the highest-grossing Filipino independent film of all time, earning ₱300 million (approximately US$5.88 million) within three weeks of its release.
 Due to the movie's popularity, Philippine entertainment media sources dubbed their pairing as "AlEmpoy".

 After her successful portrayal in Kita Kita, De Rossi pledged not to accept antagonist roles anymore in either television and feature films.
 De Rossi returned to Viva when she signed exclusive contract with Viva Artists Agency and made her film production business co-ventured by Viva Films named AWOO, acronym of "A World of Our Own"; her first movie Magic Kingdom was produced & released by Viva Films in 1997.

 She and Marquez returned as a love team in the 2023 film, Walang KaParis, produced by Viva Films.

+Other ventures

+Director

+De Rossi directed, co-produced, and starred her first feature film, My Amanda, a romantic drama co-starring Piolo Pascual which was released in 2021.
+The film was released in Netflix.

+She directed her second film, Everyone knows, Every Juan, a family film which was released in October 2025.

+Business

+De Rossi founded her own company, A World of Our Own (AWOO Production), and she is the CEO since 2021 AWOO Production has a film outfit production and a music record label, AWOO Music Records, which is a sub-label of Lilly Star Records.
+Hya and Alfa were the first two artists to join AWOO Records in 2021.